nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Bulk Service (aka "Bulk Action Framework") {{since '10.3'}}

-The BulkService is a new Nuxeo Platform service that allows to persist a document set homogenous to an NXQL query (and in the future to a page provider) so as to process an "action" on each of the documents.
+The BulkService is a new Nuxeo Platform service that allows to persist a document set homogenous to an NXQL query (and in the future to a page provider) to process an "action" on each of the documents.
 The action is processed in small batches.

 It is possible to remotely start a bulk using the `Bulk.RunAction` operation that accepts as a parameter the name of the action and an NXQL query for specifying the list of documents on which to run the bulk.
 The service allows to get a status on a given "Bulk" via the get status endpoint: `/nuxeo/api/v1/bulk/{commandId}`

 Actions can be contributed via an extension point.
 [A few actions](https://doc.nuxeo.com/nxdoc/bulk-actions-directory/) are already available such as:
-- `setProperties` that allows to bulk set a some properties values on a set of documents.
+- `setProperties` that allows to bulk set some properties values on a set of documents.
 - `automation` that allows to execute an automation chain or script on the set of documents
 - `csvExport` that allows to export in CSV the content of the repository.